smallAreaHealthStatisticsUnit/tile-maker/README.md

 8. The Node service containues to process to produce the tiles for the required zoomlevels;
 9. When complete the GUI displays the tiles

+The processing setup is savable to an XML file; this can be used in a "batch" mode to the Node.js web service and provide the interface for the RIF's own Java based data cleaning and loading tool or other tools.

+The GUI and the web service will accept geoJSON files; if the XML file is provided

-### Node web service processing
+### Node.js web service processing

 [Add processing events]

 ### Limits

-1. Memory; Node back end requires approxiately 7x the uncompressed size of the shapefiles
+1. Memory; the Node.js back end requires approxiately 7x the uncompressed size of the shapefiles
 2. Browsers; Internet Explorer 10+, the latest Chrome and Firefox will be tested.
      a) Leaflet on IE has severe problerms with >20M of JSON data; it does work - it is just abysmally slow!
      b) Firefox 47.0 has a bad bug (1274010) which causes large xmlhttprequest POSTs to fail randomly .
 It apperars to be fix in beta.
-      Previous Firefox releases could handle multi Giga bytes file loads
+        Previous Firefox releases could handle multi GB file loads
-   c) Chrome will barf with very large files , but is fine to 300-500 MB.
+     c) Chrome will barf with very large files, but is fine to 300-500 MB.
 3. There is a hard limit of 255M per shapefile record.
 This is the Node.js string limit.